Briankim254/Predicting-crop-yields-in-Sub-Saharan-Africa/README.md

  The development of the project involves using supervised learning techniques to create a model.
 In this approach, the machine is given labeled data consisting of input and output pairs.
 Using this data, the computer learns to construct a model that can map new input data to the corresponding output and as well make predictions.

 ## Model justification
+To evaluate the model's overall performance, F1 score takes into account both precision and recall.
+A high F1 score indicates superior model performance.
+Additionally, the F1 score can be used to determine if the model is overfitting.
 </details>

 <details>